w3c/wai-tutorials/source/aria-concepts/problem.html.erb.md

 People who can see the visual layout can easily perceive that the radio buttons are related to one another and that they are each a member in a set of three.
 Screen readers can communicate that kind of information to their users by taking advantage of semantics about structure and relationships that are provided by accessibility APIs.

-For the radio group, browsers use the structural information provided by the `fieldset` element to populate their accessibility API with structural semantics about the radio group.
+When parsing an HTML radio group, browsers use the structural information provided by the `fieldset` element to populate their accessibility APIs with structural semantics that describe the grouping.

 #### Accessible Labels